jmichelin/react-enzyme-testing-tutorial/README.md

 };
 documentRef = document;
 ```
-7. That's pretty much it!
+* That's pretty much it!
 We can now add our test files and use React, Chai, and Enzyme to test our components.
-See below for an example: